 Wiser Usability: An Age of Experience

-Guidelines for designing “senior-friendly” websites have been published by AARP, the National Institute on Aging, the World Wide Web Consortium, among others.
+Guidelines for designing “age-friendly” websites have been published by AARP, the National Institute on Aging, the World Wide Web Consortium, among others.
 However, very few web developers follow such guidelines, even when older adults are their intended audience.
 As we age, we are likely to experience:

 - lower contrast sensitivity and color perception, making links harder to identify.